liviuxyz-ctrl/Pathfinding_Visualizer/README.md

 # Building

+## WINDOWS only
-!!For WINDOWS check in the python installer if the  path variables are added.
-Otherwise you are not gonna have a great timne with pip .Alternativly you can repair your pyhton installion and check that mark there when it ask you if you want to add variables to the path.
+!!For WINDOWS don't forget to check in the python installer if the path variables are added.
+Otherwise you are not gonna have a great timne with pip.
+Alternatively you can repair your python installation and check when it ask you if you want to add variables to the path.
- If you have problems this link can help you https://www.activestate.com/resources/quick-reads/how-to-install-pip-on-windows/ Dependencies
+ If you have problems with pip you can try this https://www.activestate.com/resources/quick-reads/how-to-install-pip-on-windows/

+## Dependencies
 1.Python version > 3.0
 2.pygame
 3.cx_Freeze